 - It’s free which is already a good start if you’re just starting to get smarter about budgeting

-- Mint.com lets you try out financial decisions — like making a large purchase or adding more to savings — to see how they would impact the rest of your budget.
+- Try out financial decisions — like a large purchase or saving more — to see how they would impact the rest of your budget.
 This is a zero commitment way to move money around, which can help you decide whether it’s a good idea.

-- You can track and pay all your bills in one place and get text message alerts before payments are due
+- Track your bills in one place and get text message alerts before payments are due

-- You can stay on top of your credit score for free, and the app even offers suggestions for how you can improve it
+- Stay on top of your credit score for free, and get suggestions for how you can improve it

 Mint in action:

-Paying your bills on time is super important, in fact, it’s the most important factor in boosting your credit score.
-Just a quick review, credit scores range from 300-850, so if you aren’t sure of what your score is, you can track it in Mint’s app.
-More importantly, the app helps you figure out how to boost your score in easy to follow steps that even a beginner can feel empowered by.
+Paying your bills on time is super important.
+In fact, it’s the most important factor in your credit score, which you can track on Mint.
+Mint offers useful information and tips for boosting your score in easy to follow steps that even a beginner can feel empowered by.

 Track your budget, net worth, and investments